 Cons: Low seating position, interior materials could be better, lack of standard equipment in DX models, road noise, weak rear suspension, tires wear fast.

 Overall: The Civic remains one of the top choices for a small car.
 Consumer Reports rates a used Honda Civic as 'Good Bet' with predicted reliability rated 'above average'.
 Mazda 3 is the closest alternative; Mazda 3 is also reliable and offers more sporty handling.
 Mitsubishi Lancer is another sporty compact car.
-Toyota Corolla has a soft and smooth ride and is also very reliable, although it's not sporty by any means.
+Toyota Corolla has a soft and smooth ride and is also very reliable, although it's not sporty.

 Guides for used car buyers: